 Furthermore, self-disciplined leaders have no fear of the future, are respected and dependable.

-Self-disciplined leaders practise thoughts management, emotional intelligence, time management, character building, self-awareness and team building until they turn those soft skills into habits.
+Self-disciplined leaders practice thoughts management, emotional intelligence, time management, character building, self-awareness and team building until they turn those soft skills into habits.

 HABIT #1: MIND MANAGEMENT